Top 10 Christmas Gifts For Economics University Teachers

 Of all the economics teachers you could have ended up with, you got one who's really great, right?
 That's why you want to buy them a gift!
-So show your appreciation with the “First class economics teacher” mug.
+So show your appreciation with any one of these witty economics teacher mugs.

 In times of uncertainty and doubt, who should you turn to?
 An economist, of course!
 That's the basis of this “Trust me, I'm an economist” shirt.

 For a slightly more sensible present which would be practical and useful for an economics teacher, this laminated poster lays out the basic principles of macroeconomics and would make a great addition to any economics classroom.